Using Skills Insights to Align Learning with Strategic Goals

 Introduction

 Understanding the gap between the skill levels an organization needs to execute its current and future strategy and the skill levels of existing employees is a powerful tool for focusing an organization’s Learning and Development (L&D) investment.
-According to the LinkedIn Workplace Learning Report 2024 “aligning learning to business goals is L&D’s top focus area for the second year in a row.”1 It changes the dynamic from investing based on the perceptions of stakeholders and employees to enabling data-driven decisions that result in investing in the most critical skills needed for organizational and individual success.
+According to the LinkedIn Workplace Learning Report 2024 “aligning learning to business goal” is L&D’s top focus area for the second year in a row.
+It changes the dynamic from investing based on the perceptions of stakeholders and employees to enabling data-driven decisions that result in investing in the most critical skills needed for organizational and individual success.

 Moreover, this approach provides clear business justification for the organization’s L&D budget by directly aligning training investments with the organization’s most critical skill gaps.

-“the LinkedIn Executive Confidence Index, in the next 6 months, 9 out of 10 global executives plan to either increase or keep steady their investment in L&D, including upskilling and reskilling.”2 With data-driven insights, the Chief Learning Officer (CLO) can build a compelling business case to present to the C-suite and other key executives, ensuring that L&D initiatives are effective and tightly aligned with the company’s strategic objectives.
+The same LinkedIn report states that according to “the LinkedIn Executive Confidence Index, in the next 6 months, 9 out of 10 global executives plan to either increase or keep steady their investment in L&D, including upskilling and reskilling.”
+With data-driven insights, the Chief Learning Officer (CLO) can build a compelling business case to present to the C-suite and other key executives, ensuring that L&D initiatives are effective and tightly aligned with the company’s strategic objectives.

-In this paper, we explore how to develop organizational and individual learning plans, measure the impact of L&D investments, and foster a learning culture – all while avoiding the common pitfalls of investing in the wrong training.
+In this blog, we explore how to develop organizational and individual learning plans, measure the impact of L&D investments, and foster a learning culture – all while avoiding the common pitfalls of investing in the wrong training.

 Avoiding the Costs of Ineffective Training